GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 ### Section 8: Digital Privacy & Autonomy

 1. The privacy of personal digital data and communications shall be inviolable, unless the individual is subject to a criminal investigation or is currently on parole or probation.
-2. Bulk data collection by the state is prohibited.
+2. Bulk data collection by the state is prohibited, unless an individual is subject to a search warrant or monitoring.
 3. Individuals have the right to access, control, and delete their personal data.

 ### Section 9: Protection Against Synthetic Media and Digital Forgery